-This Compensation Discussion and Analysis section discusses the compensation policies and programs for our Chief Executive Officer (referred to as our CEO), our Chief Financial Officer (referred to as our CFO) and our former CFO and our three next most highly paid executive officers as determined under the rules of the SEC.
+This Compensation Discussion and Analysis section discusses the compensation policies and programs for our current Chief Executive Officer (referred to as our CEO), our former CEO, our Chief Financial Officer (referred to as our CFO) and our three next most highly paid executive officers as determined under the rules of the SEC.
 Such individuals are referred to as our named executive officers.